-During the years ended December 31, 2010 and 2009, Wynn Resorts made cash capital contributions to us in the amount of \$50 million and \$413 million, respectively.
-The proceeds from these contributions were used to fund construction costs of Encore paid during 2009 and to fund paydowns of our outstanding debt.
+During the year ended December 31, 2010, Wynn Resorts made a cash capital contribution to us in the amount of \$50 million.
+The proceeds from this contribution were used to fund paydowns of our outstanding debt.

 Off-Balance Sheet Arrangements